-By now studies on local buzz/global pipelines dynamics have shown that there are differences between regions on how this dynamics plays out in different contexts.
+By now studies on local buzz/global pipelines dynamics have shown that there are differences between regions on how this dynamic plays out in different contexts.
 In his study on the Leipzig media sector, Bathelt (2005) notes that the lack of local as well as trans-local interaction is the main cause for stagnation of the Leipzig media industry after a decade of substantial growth.
 He argues that the firms in Leipzig do not have strong pipelines to firms and markets outside the cluster nor do they engage in intensive local networking and interactive learning.
-Trippl et al (2009) show how exchange of knowledge of the software industry in Vienna is highly localised and informal in nature, pointing to both a high significance of 'local buzz' and a lack of 'global pipelines'.
-Isaksen (2003), drawing on his study of the electronics industry in Horten (Norway), maintains that the buzz and pipeline approach can be supplemented with stronger focus on internal knowledge creation of firms', interaction in national business communities and their involvement in global value chains.
+Trippl et al (2009) show how knowledge flows of the software industry in Vienna are based on informal networks crossing all the spatial levels.
+They also show how informal networks are complemented by formalized partnerships at the local and national levels.
+For his part, drawing on his study of the electronics industry in Horten (Norway) Isaksen (2003) maintains that the buzz and pipeline approach can be supplemented with stronger focus on internal knowledge creation of firms, interaction in national business communities and their involvement in global value chains.
 In a way, the importance of national linkages in the Norwegian electronic case, identified by Isaksen (2003), complements the strong focus on local buzz and global pipelines by Bathelt et al (2004) and Storper and Venables (2004) with additional ingredients, and so do the two Finnish intelligent machinery cases.
-Of course, this study does not reveal how knowledge is created in 'a buzzing local community' or how it flows via pipelines across distances; it simply shows what the main linkages are and where the other end of the pipelines is.
+Of course, this study does not reveal how knowledge is created in any 'buzzing community' or how it flows via pipelines across distances; it simply shows what the main linkages are and where the other end of the pipelines are.

 The two Finnish intelligent machinery cases confirm Isaksen's observations.
-Both the mobile heavy machinery in Tampere and agrotechnology in South Ostrobothnia are, on the one hand, mainly utilising national pipelines in their information sourcing but, on the other hand, in their recruitment they draw heavily on local universities and polytechnics.
-Additionally, these clusters also target, to certain extent, global sources for information and consequently it is possible to conclude that this industry shows strong tendency in national buzz as well as national pipelines but with some local and global flavour.
+Both the mobile heavy machinery in Tampere and agrotechnology in South Ostrobothnia are, on the one hand, mainly utilising national pipelines in their knowledge sourcing but, on the other hand, in their recruitment they draw heavily on local universities and polytechnics.
+Additionally, these clusters also target, to a certain extent, global sources for knowledge and consequently it is possible to conclude that this industry shows a strong tendency toward national buzz as well as national pipelines but with some local and global flavour.
 Tampere differs, as assumed at the outset, from South Ostrobothnia's organisationally thin RIS in having a stronger institutional basis for machinery industry.
 This is reflected in stronger R&D activity and knowledge sourcing in Tampere than in South Ostrobothnia.
 Interestingly, South Ostrobothnian firms do not compensate for organisational thinness with extra-regional linkages.
 There are, however, clear signs of explicit efforts to tap more effectively into the main Finnish universities and other relevant organisations (see Sotarauta & Kosonen, 2004; Kosonen, 2007).